Section 192I of the Crimes Act 1900 is Definitions and is extracted below.

 For expert advice and outstanding representation from Australia’s Most Awarded Criminal Defence Firm, call Sydney Criminal Lawyers® today on (02) 9261 8881 and let our experienced defence team help you.

-Section 192I of the Crimes Act 1900 deals with ‘Definitions’ and reads as follows:
+Section 192I of the Crimes Act 1900 explains the meanings of terms relating to identification information, and reads as follows:

 In this Part:

 “deal” in identification information includes make, supply or use any such information.

 “identification information” means information relating to a person (whether living or dead, real or fictitious, or an individual or body corporate) that is capable of being used (whether alone or in conjunction with other information) to identify or purportedly identify the person, and includes the following:

 (b) a date or place of birth, marital status, relative’s identity or similar information,